tharnatoz/PokeKaio/README.md

 * ```>=``` greater or equal test

 Big Thanks to Flo and his PVP-Filter.
-You can find the preconfigured PVP-Filter [https://github.com/1522784/Pokeland-PvP-Suche](here).
+You can find the preconfigured PVP-Filter [here](https://github.com/1522784/Pokeland-PvP-Suche).
-Just configure your channel and copy the array from Search.json into your advanced_filter under "mons": <the_array>
+Just configure your channel and copy the array from Search.json into your mon_advanced under "mons": <the_array>
 and its ready to use.

 ```